P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

 **You can do this by following this experimental part or with a specific tool [here](https://github.com/P4ti3nn3/USB-Armory-Setup/blob/main/Secured-USB/1-ClamAV/README.md#prerequisite-part-ii).**

-First, find your USB key with:
+First, find your USB key with `sudo fdisk -l `:

-    fdisk -l

 It will be name `sda` or `sdb`

-After this, create the location witch:
+After this, create the location with `mkdir /mnt` and `mkdir /mnt/usb`.

-    mkdir /mnt
-    mkdir /mnt/usb

-And then, you can mount your key:

-    sudo mount /dev/<name of key>1 /mnt/usb
+And then, you can mount your key with `sudo mount /dev/<name of key>1 /mnt/usb`.

 You can automatise this process by creating two scripts and by adding new rules in `/etc/udev/rules.d` with `nano 90-usb-plug.rules`and `nano 91-usb-unplug.rules`: